Guide to Affordable Master’s and Doctorate Psychology Programs

 General psychologists are trained to have certain skills and possess clinical knowledge they use to help people deal with problems or stresses in their lives.
 They use a variety of techniques which are based on previous research or their own research.
 These techniques and skills are usually applied in the clinical setting while meeting, and treating, individuals.
 In addition to having clinical knowledge and skills, general psychologists also receive training on developing, administering, and interpreting various assessments and tests.
 These can be used to help a person understand their cognitive strengths and weaknesses, their intellectual skills and capacity, their personality characteristics, and many other preferences and aptitudes.

 Psychologists can work in government settings, clinical settings, academic settings, as well as in private practice.
 They typically work in the health field and work with those who have cognitive or mental health issues so they may work with other health professionals such as doctors (physicians, psychiatrists, pediatricians) and others to provide a more comprehensive treatment which may include therapeutic and medical management.
 Most general psychologists have a doctorate degree such as a PhD or PsyD.
 Some choose to complete the EdPsy which is specific to educational psychology.
 A PhD takes longer to complete (usually around 5 years) whereas a PsyD takes less time (usually around 3 years) and is popular for those interested in becoming a general psychologist who focuses on therapy rather than focusing on developing new theories or new techniques.
 Once you have completed your doctorate degree, most states require that you have a period of supervised working experience (usually 2 years) then you must pass the Examination for Professional Practice in Psychology (EPPP) which is administered by the Association of State and Provincial Psychology Boards (ASPPB).
-Students interested in continuing their education in general psychology can view our list of the most affordable general psychology masters degree programs.
+Students interested in continuing their education in general psychology can view our list of the most affordable general psychology graduate programs and resources.

 Health psychology is a branch of psychology that focuses on how all areas of our lives affect our physical health and well-being.
 Most of the current research in this field have focused on how psychological, social, and biological factors influence health, fitness, and illness.
 In addition, health psychologists also look at how behaviors (good and bad) impact our ability to prevent, and recover from, illness or cope with a chronic illness.
 Moreover, health psychologists are not only concerned with how our thoughts, emotions, and behaviors affect our health, they are also concerned with how our health affects our thoughts, emotions, and behaviors.
 Therefore, it is reciprocal in nature as much as it is causal.